ccoverstreet/CIS/README.md

+# IMPORTANT
+Transition to Zig should wait until the language matures more.
+Memory handling needs to be fleshed out and compatibility with tools like valgrind is necessary before I start to convert programs fully to Zig.
+Zig is a very promising language though.
+Also, I need to make a library/module for handling strings in Zig.
+No point in rewriting that code.

 # Chemical Information System (CIS)

 The CIS is a terminal-based program that can currently calculate the molar mass of a given chemical formula.